-This seven-part series highlights academic projects completed by Walla Walla University students during their senior year.
+This six-part series highlights academic projects completed by Walla Walla University students during their senior year.

 McKenzie Cosaert has used her senior history thesis project to focus on the health message of the Seventh-day Adventist church and how personal experiences influenced Ellen White’s ministry in health.
 Cosaert noted that in the early days of the Adventist church, White, one of the church founders, discouraged people from seeking medical help from doctors and instead encouraged reliance on faith and natural remedies for physical healing.
 Later, she placed more emphasis on seeking help from medical professionals and on personal health practices.